Technology and Communications

 In March 2018, I voted in support of H.R.
 4986, RAY BAUM'S Act, which was included in the Consolidated Appropriations Act and signed into law by the President on March 23, 2018.
 The legislation reauthorized the Federal Communications Commission (FCC) for the first time in 28 years, including reforms to ensure the commission continues to improve its efficiency and transparency.
 The bill included $600 million in appropriated funding for a new pilot grant and loan combination program, administered by the U.S. Department of Agriculture, to provide broadband to under-served rural and tribal areas.

 The reauthorization also included provisions promoting broadband Internet access service for veterans, in particular low-income veterans and veterans living in rural areas.
-By March 23, 2019, the FCC must provide findings and recommendations for Congress with respect to such access and how to promote such access to our nations veterans.
+In May 2019, the FCC submitted its report on veteran broadband access to Congress.

 Very importantly, the legislation advances proposals that would help the FCC and law enforcement protect consumers from fraudulent telephone calls, and to educate Americans about their options to stop these harassing calls.

 In July 2018 I voted in favor of H.R.
 3994, Access Broadband Act, which passed the House with bipartisan support.
 The legislation establishes an office to provide for a single point of contact in order to streamline management of federal broadband resources across multiple agencies, creating a simpler process for small businesses and local economic developers to access them.
 The bill also includes informational workshops for local businesses and economic developers.